MiamiOH-CSE274/Portfolio/README.md

 * Call Stack: A Stack data structure on the computer's RAM that is used to store parameters and local variables for the subroutines of an active program.
 * heap: A data structure on the RAM used for storing dynamically allocated variables
 * Address: A location on the RAM where data is stored denoted by a number and can be referenced or pointed to.
-* Pointer: An object that points to an Address on the RAM
+* Pointer: A variable that points to an Address on the RAM

 TODO: Answer the following questions about memory management and dynamic variables